JDBDT/jdbdt/src/site/markdown/index.md

 The code is hosted at [GitHub](https://github.com/JDBDT/jdbdt).
 Please use the [issue tracker](https://github.com/edrdo/JDBDT/issues) to report bugs or propose new features.
+For other issues e-mail `delta _at_ jdbdt.org`.

 ## Installation